cortexlabs/cortex/docs/deployments/apis.md

     gpu: 1
 ```

-## Prediction Monitoring

-`tracker` can be configured to collect API prediction metrics and display real-time stats in `cortex get <api_name>`.
-The tracker looks for scalar values in the response payload (after the execution of the `post_inference` request handler, if provided).
-If the response payload is a JSON object, `key` can be set to extract the desired scalar value.
-For regression models, the tracker should be configured with `model_type: regression` to collect float values and display regression stats such as min, max and average.
-For classification models, the tracker should be configured with `model_type: classification` to collect integer or string values and display the class distribution.

 ## Debugging

 You can log information about each request by adding a `?debug=true` parameter to your requests.
 This will print: